influxdata/influxdb-client-js/influxdb-client-apis.resource.id.md

 ## Resource.id property

-If ID is set that is a permission for a specific resource. if it is not set it is a permission for all resources of that resource type.
+The ID of a specific resource.
+In a `permission`<!-- -->, applies the permission to only the resource with this ID.

 <b>Signature:</b>